Engin-Boot/pong-stage-sainitripti/Stage0/result.md

 It displays name of the winner and list of score of all users in the game.

+It returns back to game-engine when user press any key.

 ## Acceptance Criteria

 ### Scenario: -describe-a-scenario-of-this-module